SofiaEngvall/ObsidianPublic/Guides/HackTheBox/Your first HackTheBox machine - Cap.md

 ```
 *Ping does not automatically stop so you have to press Ctrl+C to stop it.*

 Good, we know the VPN is working as it should.
-If you don't get and answers go back to [[../HTB VPN Connection & Starting a Box]] or ask for help.
+If you don't get and answers go back to [[HackTheBox/Connecting using VPN]] or ask for help.
 HackTheBox also has a guide here: https://help.hackthebox.com/en/articles/5185687-introduction-to-lab-access.

 Now, let's run a basic nmap scan:
 `nmap 10.10.10.245`